LeHack/Docker-network-research/README.md

 # Docker-network-research from a DevOps point of view

-The goal of this project is to understand the concepts behind docker networking and how multi-container networks can be managed.
+The goal of this project was to understand the concepts behind docker networking and how multi-container, multi-host application can be managed using Docker and Ansible tools.

 ## Index:
 1. [Quick introduction to Docker](#quick-introduction-to-docker)